ietf-rats-wg/eat/draft-ietf-rats-eat.md

 independent of encoding.
 Each claim is defined as a CDDL group.
 In {{encoding}} on encoding, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

-Each claim defined in this document is added to the `$$Claims-Set-Claims` socket group.
-Claims defined by other specifications MUST also be added to the `$$Claims-Set-Claims` socket group.
+Each claim defined in this document is added to the `$$Claims-Set-Claims` group socket.
+Claims defined by other specifications MUST also be added to the `$$Claims-Set-Claims` group socket.

 All claims in an EAT MUST use the same encoding except where otherwise explicitly stated (e.g., in a CBOR-encoded token, all claims must be CBOR-encoded).